 - Continue with your treatment plan.
 If you take medication and/or you’re in therapy, stick with it!
 Before you can handle a relationship, you have to manage your condition.
 This means seeking treatment.

 - Self-care!
 Do things that bring you joy and make you feel good, don’t neglect yourself.
-Encourage your s/o to practice self-care as well.
+Encourage your significant other to practice self-care as well.

 - Have a safety plan and share it with your partner.
 As someone who has a history of self-harm and suicide attempts, during episodes it’s important there are safety precautions set in place.